1.1 Race organisation

 The teams are allowed to have sponsors marked on their race gear.

-The race bibs cannot be modified in any way and must be worn all the time.
+The race bibs and timing chips cannot be modified in any way and must be worn all the time.

 9.3 Pictures and film free rights